NoroffFEU/programming-foundations-ca-KarenJoo/README.md

 - onSale (boolean), the backpack is currently on sale
 - lightWeight (undefined), we don't know if the backpack is lightweight because it is not stated in their description.
 - features (array), the features stated in their desctiption is that the backpack is waterproof, flexible, breathable and reflective
+- function show(), buttons to click to see icons of the backpacks features

 ..